www.qtsoftware.de

 TER Str*30

-whose names are simply identical with those of the table's columns.
+whose names are simply identical with those of the table's columns (for better understandance).
 These Fortran variables are bound to column specifications in the SQL command by calling the ODBC function SQLBindCol or SQLBindParameter, respectively.
 For example:

 iRet = SQLBindColI2( hStmt, 1, &